architect/arc.codes/src/views/docs/en/get-started/detailed-aws-setup.md

 As of `nodejs18.x`, Lambda now includes AWS SDK v3 (`@aws-sdk/*`).

-While v2 will likely continue to be maintained for some time to come, by making v3 the only available built-in version in `nodejs18.x`, AWS has signaled that they expect user to migrate to the new version, whether or not it is an actual improvement to developer experience.
+While v2 will likely continue to be maintained for some time to come, by making v3 the only available built-in version in `nodejs18.x` AWS has signaled that they expect users to migrate to the new version, whether or not it is an actual improvement to developer experience.

-Moreover, as the versions imply, v2 is largely incompatible with v3, and per the above recommendation, the version you should use in your handler code should correspond to the runtime you use.
+Moreover, as the versions imply, v2 is largely incompatible with v3, and per the [above recommendation](#aws-sdk), the version you should use in your handler code should correspond to the runtime you use.
 For example:
 - If you have a Lambda running `nodejs16.x`, we recommend against adding `@aws-sdk/*` modules (until you are ready to migrate to `nodejs18.x`)
 - Likewise, if you intend to run your Lambda on `nodejs18.x`, we recommend against using `aws-sdk`